Virtual Middle School Library Home / Web Sites for Students Menu / Science Menu/ Chemistry and Physics

 snow crystals, information about how they are formed, and links to other snow web sites.

 Blizzards- Lots of snow and high winds are a blizzard.
-This is information from the National Weather Service
+This is information from the National Center for Atmospheric Research

 The Digital Snow Museum - If you like to look at pictures of snow, then visit this site.
 Some of the pictures are really old.
 What is a Polar Vortex?